mads-swaps/mads-swaps.github.io/index.md

 ## Amazon Relational Database Service

 Amazon RDS with a PostgreSQL engine was selected for its familiarity and expandability.
-A low performance instance of size t2.micro is sufficient with the current dataset size and loading based on simulation usage despite being the second smallest t2 instance.
+A low-performance instance of size t2.micro is sufficient with the current dataset size and loading based on simulation usage despite being the second smallest t2 instance.

 The RDS database consists of 7 tables: